top of page

 The participant must pay the required participation fee for the event.

 The STRONGEST.
-Competition consists of two stages:
+Functional Fitness Competition consists of two stages:

-an online qualification
+an online qualification an in person final.

 Wildcard Entries